savob/savobajic.ca/content/projects/academic/bike.md

 <figure>
 <img src="/images/bike-shock-attributes.png">
-<figcaption>Fig. 6 - An example chart of how each configuration's reaction was characterized</figcaption>
+<figcaption>An example chart of how each configuration's reaction was characterized</figcaption>
 </figure>